pagkly/Zed/Investopedia4/Kiosks The Ins and Outs.md

 ### Employment Kiosks

 In addition to kiosks that sell retail products or services, some companies set up employment kiosks where job seekers can apply for work.
 This type of kiosk is especially common in chain stores such as Walmart.
-Employment kiosks provide a way to quickly identify promising candidates, who will often receive an interview on the spot.
+Employment kiosks provide a way to quickly identify promising candidates, who [[Will|will]] often receive an interview on the spot.

 The kiosk may include a computer station at which the applicant can use a keyboard or touchscreen to input their employment history, education, and personal data.
 Some employment kiosks also administer assessment tests to help determine an applicant's strengths and weaknesses.
 Information collected at the kiosk is frequently available to the hiring manager almost immediately.

 ### Food Service Kiosks

 In an effort to streamline the process of taking food orders, some restaurants install self-service kiosks.
 Customers can follow interactive prompts to select their meal and customize their order.
 The kiosks usually accept credit or [[debit cards]](https://www.investopedia.com/terms/d/debitcard.asp), eliminating the need for a human cashier.
-When restaurants use kiosks, the need for counter personnel is reduced, lowering payroll costs for the company.
+When restaurants use kiosks, the need for counter personnel is reduced, lowering [[Payroll|payroll]] costs for the company.

 ### Health Care Kiosks

 The health care industry is also starting to implement kiosks as a method for accepting bill payments, checking in patients for appointments, and patient record keeping.
 At some kiosks, patients can even take their own blood pressure or perform other non-invasive tests, and then relay the results to their doctors.
-In some cases, medical kiosks also offer educational videos about medical conditions and their treatments.
+In some cases, medical kiosks also [[Offer|offer]] educational videos about medical conditions and their treatments.

 Patient kiosks can reduce medical costs by cutting down on paperwork and eliminating some clerical staff positions.
 Critics of medical kiosks are primarily concerned with patient confidentiality in their arguments against their use.